i30817/libretro-mkscumm/README.rst

                         is created or recreated if it exists.  [default:
                         ScummVM.lpl]
   --filters TEXT        Filters for game paths, you can add this option more
                         than once.
-Game entries in scummvm.ini whose paths start with one of these don't create a .scummvm file or get added to the playlist, use it if you want multiple playlists.
+If the option is used, only game entries in scummvm.ini whose paths start with one of these create a .scummvm file or get added to the playlist, use it if you want multiple playlists.
   --install-completion  Install completion for the current shell.
   --show-completion     Show completion for the current shell, to copy it or
                         customize the installation.